infoxchange/check_amanda/README.md

 `-I '^my-db-server$'`

+A backup with a file-size of zero (after subtracting the header) is considered a failed backup, and is ignored.

-Other than checking size and date, no further integrity checking is done.
+Other than checking size and date, no further integrity checking is done. ie. this plugin will not detect corrupted or truncated backups.
+Although this would be feasible, such a check would not likely complete in under 60s.

 This plugin will normally be used with NRPE.
 The default timeout for check_nrpe is 10 seconds.
 Increase this to at least 60 seconds to avoid 'false criticals' due to the plugin taking a long time to go through the whole tree of backup items on the backup-media disk.